igorchbs/puro-screamer/README.md

 # puro-screamer
 A screamer with puro.
-Fork of paradist's screamer.
+Fork of parad1st's screamer.
+Link to original repository: https://parad1st.github.io/Screamer/